ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 ```python
 Overall Test accuracy = 100%
 ```
-In the following tables, we can observe test accuracy for the correctly identified class along with the other top 4 predictions.
+In the following figures, we can observe the top 5 predictions with their softmax probability scores.
+All 6 images have been classified correctly.

+Though classified correctly,
+* low score observed for Stop sign input as the image is occluded by snow.
+* low score observed for Speed limit (20 Km/h) due to overwritten text across the image.
+* high score is observed for Ahead only sign even if the image is shifted to right and has a rectangular boundary (training image had a   circular boundary)

 <p align="center">
     Speed Limit 20 Km/h